Advayp/lens-studio-plugins/README.md

 2. Install the latest version of Lens Studio from [this link](https://ar.snap.com/download?lang=en-US).

-3. Open Lens Studio and follow the recommended setup instructions
+3. Open Lens Studio and follow its recommended setup instructions

 4. In Lens Studio, open the preferences window.
 On Mac, Lens Studio -> Preferences